kitware-resonant/cookiecutter-resonant/{{ cookiecutter.project_slug }}/README.md

 ## Testing
 ### Initial Setup
-Tox is required to execute all tests.
+Tox is used to execute all tests.
-It may be installed with `pip install tox`.
+Tox is installed automatically with the `dev` package extra.

+When running the "Develop with Docker" configuration, all Tox commands must be run as `docker-compose run --rm django tox`; extra arguments may also be appended to this form.

 ### Running Tests
 Run `tox` to launch the full test suite.